Elizabeth Patterson Bonaparte, Napoleon’s American sister-in-law

-When Bo’s cousin Napoleon III ascended the French throne, he formally acknowledged that Elizabeth Patterson Bonaparte’s descendants were legitimate Bonapartes, but denied them any claim to imperial rank.
-Upon Jérôme’s death in 1860, Betsy made a fruitless appeal to the French court for a share in his estate.
+When Bo’s cousin Napoleon III ascended the French throne in 1852, he formally acknowledged that Elizabeth Patterson Bonaparte’s descendants were legitimate Bonapartes.
+However, he denied them any claim to imperial rank.
+Upon Jérôme’s death in 1860, Betsy made a fruitless appeal to the French court for a share in her ex-husband’s estate.

 Madame Bonaparte is still living in Baltimore, at the age of ninety years.
 She says she has no intention of dying until she is a hundred.
 She has been to Europe sixteen times, and contemplates another trip this summer.
 This old lady has more vivacity and certainly more intelligence than many of the leading women of fashion of the present day.
 She expresses her opinion upon all subjects with great freedom, and sometimes with bitterness.
 She has little or no confidence in men; and a very poor opinion of women: the young ladies of the present day, she says, all have the ‘homo mania.’
 All sentiment she thinks a weakness.
 She professes that her ambition has always been – not the throne, but near the throne.
 (21)